skelly001/ADDINS.PNNL.POSITRON/README.md

+# To use:

+1. install the .vsix from sandbox-switcher/sandbox-switcher-0.1.0.vsix
+2. copy the bundled rust binary to System32: terminal w admin (copy "C:\Users\kell343\.positron\extensions\pnnl.sandbox-switcher-0.1.0\bin\win32-x64\sandbox-sync.exe" C:\Windows\System32\)
+3. add the .Rprofile & .Renviron with correct paths to the script sandbox root

 # Development Project - Fresh Start# Sandbox Sync for Positron

 This repository is set up with a Docker development environment ready for building your tool with Claude Code.Fast, cross-platform tool for seamless workflow between Git-tracked R scripts and OneDrive-backed data directories in Positron IDE.

 ## Docker Environment## Overview

 The Docker container is pre-configured with:**Sandbox Sync** solves a common workflow challenge for R developers: working with scripts in Git while keeping data in OneDrive (or other non-Git storage).
 This toolkit provides: